ashaanderson/Topology/README.md

 ```

 ### Run Tracing Program
-This script generates all other addresses found from a access point.
-The result is stored under `./result` directory locally.
+This script produces additional addresses discovered from an access point.
+The output is saved locally within the `./result` directory.
 ```shell
 python main.py
 ```